WICG/webcomponents/proposals/DOM-Parts.md

 element.append(firstName, lastName); // For illustration purposes, there is no space between the two parts.
 ```

-Note that `lastName` takes `firstName` as the previous sibling but `firstName` doesn’t `lastName` as the next sibling
+Note that `lastName` takes `firstName` as the previous sibling but `firstName` doesn't `lastName` as the next sibling
-(since `lastName` doesn’t exist at that point in time).
+(since `lastName` doesn't exist at that point in time).
-This would mean that we’d have to do a bit of implicit updating of previous/next sibling of other parts in the constructor.
+This would mean that we'd have to do a bit of implicit updating of previous/next sibling of other parts in the constructor.

 An alternative is to add an explicit API to chain multiple parts togethers:
 ```js